Ancient practices · Women only · New York City

 This space is for you if...

-You carry tension in your body that you can't quite name or release
+You carry tension in your body that you can't quite name or shake

-You're tired of wellness spaces that ask you to optimise, track, or perform
+You're over spaces that want you to optimise, track, or perform

-You want a space that is just for women — unhurried, unjudged, and genuinely safe
+You want a space that's just for women — unhurried, unjudged, and genuinely safe

 Come as you are.
-Wear something loose and comfortable.
-Bring a journal if you have one.
-Everything else is provided — including tea, a warm welcome, and time to arrive slowly before we begin.
+Wear something comfortable, RSVP ahead of time, and bring a journal if you want one.
+Everything else is provided, including tea, a warm welcome, and a few minutes to arrive slowly before we begin.

 Session Details